guettli/reprec/README.rst

         ignore:      Ignore lines that match a regular expression.
                      This options can be given several times.

+        print-std-exclude: print the directories which get ignored (use --no-std-exclude to not ignore them)

         Example:
          reprec --pattern '(xml)' --insert '\1\1' .